SophieLDavis/Password_generator/README.md

 ## Description

-The password generator is an application that an employee can use to generate a random password, based on criteria they’ve selected.
+The password generator is an application that can be used to generate a random password, based on criteria they’ve selected.

 The application is required to:
 * Generate a password when the button is clicked